Can I Recover Money From The Owner Of A Dog That Bit Me?

-Many people assume that the owner of a dog that has bitten a person is automatically liable to pay money damages to the dog bite victim.
+Many people assume that the owner of a dog that has bitten a person is automatically liable to pay monetary damages to the dog bite victim.
 This type of automatic liability is known as “strict liability” because the owner of the dog is liable to the injured person even if the owner did not know that the dog was vicious or prone to attack.
 It is also called strict liability because it does not matter how much care the owner took to prevent the dog from biting someone else.
 There are states that have statutes and laws that impose such strict liability for the owner of a dog.
 Arizona is one of those states.
-Unfortunately, Texas and New Mexicodo not have a statute or law that imposes this sort of strict liability on dog owners.
+Unfortunately, Texas and New Mexico do not have a statute or law that imposes this sort of strict liability on dog owners.
 However, that does not mean that a dog bite victim can never recover from the dog’s owner.
-A skilled dog bite attorney who regularly handles dog bite cases will know the dog bite laws and how to use them to the advantage of the dog bite victim to help insure a maximum recovery for the damages, harms and losses caused by a dog bite.
+A skilled dog bite attorney who regularly handles dog bite cases will know the dog bite laws and how to use them to the advantage of the dog bite victim to help ensure maximum recovery for the damages, harms, and losses caused by a dog bite.

-The City of El Paso has a law that requires dog owner’s to keep their animal exclusively on their property or under direct physical restraint (a leash).
+The City of El Paso has a law that requires dog owners to keep their animals exclusively on their property or under direct physical restraint (a leash).
 The City Ordinance §7.08.030 states, “Every person owning or having charge, care or custody or control of any animal shall keep such animal exclusively upon his own premises by means of physical restraint, provided, however, that such animal may be off such premises if under the direct physical control of a competent person.”

-The City of Las Cruces / County of Dona Ana has a similar ordinance found at Section 5-5 – Restraint of Animals.
+The City of Las Cruces / County of Dona Ana has a similar ordinance found in Section 5-5 – Restraint of Animals.
 That ordinance states, “A person owning or having charge, custody, care or control over a dog or cat shall keep the dog or cat upon their own premises either by a dog run or kennel, or a physical or electronic enclosure surrounding the perimeter of the property.”

 Violation of either of these ordinances can lead to the owner’s liability to the dog bite victim.
 If found liable, the owner of a dog is liable to the dog bite victim for damages which, includes, as applicable: